tim-andes/codename-lagos/README.md

 ## To Do
 - [X] Replace AWS Bedrock with Ollama Llama3.2 (or :vision) FM
-- [X] Replace Ollama with Gemini API
+- [X] Replace Ollama with Google Gemini
 - [X] Set up LLM to ingest more than one image at a time
-- [ ] Add ability to intake PDF's
+- [ ] Add feature to intake PDF's